Yeliz Teber

 Trinity Term 2022: Undergraduate Tutor, University of Oxford,

-2020-2021: Lecturer of Ottoman Texts Reading Group, University of Oxford,
+2020-2021: Lecturer of Ottoman Texts Reading Group, University of Oxford.

 Research Experience:

-Project title: ‘Clash of civilizations’ in late medieval Southwest Asia: Interfaith transference of sacred sites and shrines in Anatolia/Thrace and the Indian subcontinent
+Feb.
+2017-Oct.
+2018: Worked as a research assistant at Assoc.
+Prof. Zeynep Yürekli’s project, funded by the John Fell Fund, and titled ‘Clash of civilizations’ in late medieval Southwest Asia: Interfaith transference of sacred sites and shrines in Anatolia/Thrace and the Indian subcontinent.
+Created a database of building sites dedicated to Prophet-Saint Hızır in Anatolia and Thrace.

 ‘Tracing the Life of Kızıl Deli from Anatolia to Thrace’, in Bektashism in the Southern Balkans: A Symposium in Memory of Efstratios Zenginis, co-organized by Harvard University and Aristotle University of Thessaloniki, e-Conference, 30-31 October 2021.